 Children’s bags and belongings

-Please do not bring in any non-essential items from home, including bags.
+Please do not bring in any non-essential items from home, preferably including bags.
+If your child does not need a bag, please do not bring it in.
 We have a huge supply of clean clothes here if your child needs to change for any reason.
-If your child wears a nappy please supply us with some for that day, we will supply wipes.
+If your child wears a nappy, please supply us with some for that day, we will supply wipes unless your child requires a particular type due to allergies or irritation.

 All staff and children must wear freshly laundered clothes every day.
-We advise parents to change their children’s clothes once they return home too.
+We advise parents to change their children’s clothes once they return home.

-Please ensure you have applied sun cream to your child in the morning.
+Please ensure if it is a hot day, you have applied sun cream to your child in the morning.
 If your child is staying all day, please leave sun cream with us so we can reapply at lunchtime.
 Your child will need a sun hat, please ensure their name is clearly written on it.

 If your child is bringing in a packed lunch, please use a plastic container that can be easily cleaned and try to ensure they can open everything independently.
 Staff are happy to open packets of food for children but must wash their hands before and after doing so.